December 3, 2019

 3. EPO – Exclusive Provider Organization plans are a hybrid version of HMO and PPO.
 While they charge lower premiums and provide medical care to the insured in a larger network of hospitals, they, unlike HMO do not require the referral from Primary Care Physicians to avail treatment from EPO hospitals.

-4. DEDUCTIBLE – A deductible is the fixed amount insured pays for medical treatment.
-This amount is either has an Annual limit or a per injury/sickness limit.
+4. DEDUCTIBLE – A deductible is the fixed amount the insured pays for medical treatment.
+This amount either has an Annual limit or a per-injury/sickness limit.

-For example, if plan coinsurance is 90%, that means that insurer/insurance company covers 90% of all medical expenses and insured pays the remaining 10%.
+For example, if plan coinsurance is 90%, that means that the insurer/insurance company covers 90% of all medical expenses and the insured pays the remaining 10%.

-8. IN-NETWORK – These are network of hospitals, clinics and medical providers that have entered into an agreement with an insurance company wherein the treatment costs are prefixed with the provider and the company.
-Persons getting treatment in medical providers, classified as In-network by the insurance company, get greater benefits and cover on their insurance such as lower deductibles, lower co-pay, higher co-insurance and lower ‘out-of-pocket maximum limit’ as compared to providers that do not fall in the insurance company’s network.
+8. IN-NETWORK – These are a network of hospitals, clinics, and medical providers that have entered into an agreement with an insurance company wherein the treatment costs are prefixed with the provider and the company.
+Persons getting treatment in medical providers, classified as In-network by the insurance company, get greater benefits and coverage on their insurance such as lower deductibles, lower co-pay, higher co-insurance, and lower ‘out-of-pocket maximum limit’ as compared to providers that do not fall in the insurance company’s network.

-9. OUT-OF- NETWORK – These are those medical providers which have not entered into any agreement with insurance company.
+9. OUT-OF-NETWORK – These are those medical providers which have not entered into any agreement with the nsurance company.
 These providers charge regular fee from the insured patient.
-A person getting treatment from an ‘out-of-network’ medical provider gets lesser benefits on his or her insurance policy and has to pay higher deductible, higher co-pay and gets lower co-insurance and out-of-pocket maximum benefits.
+A person getting treatment from an ‘out-of-network’ medical provider gets fewer benefits on his or her insurance policy and has to pay higher deductible, and higher co-pay and gets lower co-insurance and out-of-pocket maximum benefits.

 10. NETWORK AREA – It refers to the geographic area of a radius of a few kilometers where the insured person resides or studies (in case of students).
 This geographic classification helps an insured person identify the ‘In-network’ medical providers that are located in that area.